JBthePenguin/OpenFoodFacts/README.md

 The [OpenFoodFacts API](https://en.wiki.openfoodfacts.org/API) proposes more than 10000 pages, each of them containing the characteristics of 20 products, that thus takes some time.
 ### NOW, the database is ready !!!
 ## USE OpenFoodFacts *Python application*
-*If you use the dump file*, you have to create a virtual environment for Python with virtualenv (*!!!maybe you have to install virtualenv!!!*), use it and install requirements.
+*If you used the dump file*, you have to create a virtual environment for Python with virtualenv (*!!!maybe you have to install virtualenv!!!*), use it and install requirements.
 ```sh
 $ cd OpenFoodFacts
 $ virtualenv -p python3 env